codingburgas/atmos-adventure/README.md

 <hr>

-<p align="center">Thanks for checking out our repo, show us some ❤️ by giving our repo a ⭐️!</p>
+<h1 align="center">Thanks for checking out our repo, show us some ❤️ by giving our repo a ⭐️!</h1>